How the AJC polls Georgia voters

 Q: Whom do we talk to?

 A: The School of Public and International Affairs Survey Research Center contacts Georgians from across the state who are registered to vote.
+Polls of “likely” voters include registered voters who have voted in recent elections and say they are “definitely or probably” going to vote in the next election.
 The numbers were randomly drawn from a voter registration list obtained through the sampling vendor L2.
 The company maintains a database constructed from the state voter registration lists.
 Through commercial sources, phone numbers have been added to the individual records (registrants) that make up these lists.
-Seventy percent of the calls were made to cellphone numbers; 30% to landlines.
+Ninety percent of the calls were made to cellphone numbers; 10% to landlines.

 Q: What is weighting and how do you do it?

 A: Some adjustments are made to the total population of people surveyed to accurately reflect the demographics of the state.
-This poll was weighted for race, age, sex and educational level.
+Our polls are weighted for race, age, sex, educational level, and, starting with our June 2024 poll, party identification.

 Q: What is the margin of error for the poll and what exactly does that mean?